flass/cpAAI_Rhizobiaceae/README.md

 ## Pipeline usage
 The script `genome2cpAAI.py` takes as input a list of complete genomic nucleotide sequence (contig) files from the query organisms (argument `-q`), a list of files containing the reference marker protein sequence sets (argument `-p`) and a path for the folder where the output will be written (argument `-o`).
 Optionally, a list of files containing the alignments of the reference marker protein sequence sets can be provided (argument `-A`).
 All sequence and alignment files should be in Fasta format.
 This script will locate in the input genome the loci coding for the protein homologs of the reference marker proteins using `tblastn`.
-It will then extract these sequences, translate them, and align them with the reference sequence set using `mafft` (the aligner `clustalo` can be used alternatively if specified through the argument `--aligner`); if the reference alignments were provided, these are used as a alignmentguide using `mafft -add` algorithm, allowing faster processing.
+It will then extract these sequences, translate them, and align them with the reference sequence set using `mafft` (the aligner `clustalo` can be used alternatively if specified through the argument `--aligner`); if the reference alignments were provided, these are used as a alignment guide using `mafft -add` algorithm, allowing faster processing.
 Finally, the resulting core protein alignments are concatenated into a single file.

 Here is an example of how to use the script `genome2cpAAI.py`: